 The Debt Reduction Grant Program

-The Province of Prince Edward Island is dedicated to assisting students to further their post-secondary education.
-The Debt Reduction Grant program provides graduates with assistance with their student loan repayment and encourages students to live and work in our island communities after graduating from a post-secondary institution.
+The Province of Prince Edward Island is dedicated to reducing financial barriers faced by Island students who go to post-secondary education.
+The Debt Reduction Grant program assists post-secondary graduates with their provincial student loan repayment and encourages graduates to live and work in our island communities after graduation.

 Who is eligible for a Debt Reduction Grant?